digitalyoshixi/zettelkasten/content/Math/Convergening Series.md

 aliases:
   - Converge
 ---
-When a infinite set appears to reach a finite value
+When a infinite set appears to reach a finite value.